 Setup App to use Remote Config

-- To enable the cloud service in your applications is as easy as calling a single sdkbox::init() function and passing in your token and secret that are provided by the
+To enable the cloud service in your applications is as easy as calling a single sdkbox::init() function and pass following parameters from the

 - We provide a convenient function to make it easier.
 From your application's page, click on "Export Sets".
 Then select the one